 and the inside flesh tends to be a salmon-colored; while the Hawaiian Papaya has a green outer color that becomes yellow when ripe with orange or pinkish flesh inside.
 Strawberry papaya is named for its flavor, rather its color.
 Strawberry papaya has a peachy-melon flavor to

-it and has been described as very sweet with low acidity.
-Hawaiian papaya has an intense, sweet, tropical flavor.
+it and has been described as very sweet with tropical flavor and low acidity.

 Similar to a melon, the papaya will typically turn from green to yellow-orange as it ripens, and will become soft, giving to light pressure.
 Ripen firm papaya by placing it